CamDavidsonPilon/lifelines/docs/Intro to lifelines.rst

 It is more clear here which group has the higher hazard, and like hypothesized above, both hazard rates are close to being constant.

-There is no obvious way to choose a bandwith, and different bandwidth can produce different inferences, so best to be very careful here.
+There is no obvious way to choose a bandwidth, and different bandwidths can produce different inferences, so best to be very careful here.
 (My advice: stick with the cumulative hazard function.)

 .. code:: python